-We currently have a weekly schedule for our farrier, Tyrone Irons, at our facility.
+We currently have a weekly schedule for our farrier, Lisa Koppinger, at our facility.
 Our well-equipped farrier area provides a safe and comfortable atmosphere for routine, as well as complex, corrective shoeing procedures.
 Staff veterinarians are available to provide sedation if needed, as well as medical consultation and digital radiographs pre- and post-shoeing to assist our farrier.
 The farrier is available by veterinary referral with a specific prescription or by client request.

 We also strive to work with your preferred farrier when needed to provide comfort to your horse.